 The Global Strategy for Asthma Management and Prevention was extensively revised in 2014 to provide a comprehensive and integrated approach to asthma management that can be adapted for local conditions and for individual patients.
 It focuses not only on the existing strong evidence base, but also on clarity of language and on providing tools for feasible implementation in clinical practice.
-The report was updated in 2015.
+The report has been updated each year since then.